 - Cyber Security – We have seen data breaches at all levels of government from the US State Department and the VA, to the University of Washington and local governments within Washington State.
 We need to make sure that our cyber security is top notch, and not vulnerable.
 We have seen states lose millions of people's social security numbers and other personal information.
 I want to be sure that does not happen here and would institute cyber audits immediately to conserve government resources and protect our citizens from harm.

-- Local Whistleblower Programs – This Office runs the state whistleblower program, and I will advocate for a stronger whistleblower program at the local government levels.
+- Local Whistleblower Programs – This office runs the state whistleblower program, and I will advocate for a stronger whistleblower program at the local government levels.
 We have seen some egregious cases of worker abuse that have cost taxpayers millions of dollars, made our government less efficient, and could have been prevented.
-Further, current law must be changed to enable this office to stop retaliation against whistleblowers.
+Further, current law must be changed to enable this office which has no jurisdiction to stop retaliation against whistleblowers.

 - Transparency – Promote open government and propose executive request legislation to establish transparency at the local, county and state levels, ensuring public access to all three branches of our government.

 - Implementation of the Affordable Care Act – Washington State will be implementing this act and the state auditor will play an integral role in ensuring that the implementation runs as smoothly as possible.
 I will make sure that policymakers have the best information available by looking at best practices from around the nation and independent experts.

 - I-937 – Review the Clean Energy Initiative and compare it to established practices from around the country to find out how we can implement this more efficiently and effectively with straightforward standards that can be relied on by all parties.